open-telemetry/opentelemetry.io/content/en/blog/2024/target-allocator-troubleshooting/index.md

 `Service` ports that the `ServiceMonitor`picked up:

-- `opentelemetry` is the namespace in which the `ServiceMonitor` resource resides
+- `opentelemetry` is the namespace in which the `ServiceMonitor` resource resides.
-- `sm-example` is the name of the `ServiceMonitor`
+- `sm-example` is the name of the `ServiceMonitor`.
-- `0` is one of the port endpoints matched between the `ServiceMonitor` and the `Service`
+- `0` is one of the port endpoints matched between the `ServiceMonitor` and the `Service`.

-We see a similar story with the port monitor, which shows up as `podMonitor/opentelemetry/pm-example/0` in the `curl` output.
+We see a similar story with the `PodMonitor`, which shows up as `podMonitor/opentelemetry/pm-example/0` in the `curl` output.

 This is good news, because it tells us that the service discovery is working!